 Sephora is one of the earliest retailers to offer a chatbot experience consistent with its chic and modern brand values.
 The Sephora chatbot is available on Kik, a messaging platform popular with millennials.
-The team at 1080bots is continually reviewing chatbots to figure out how to create brilliant high-touch ecommerce experiences that represent your brand and deliver on business objectives.
+The team at 1080bots is continually reviewing chatbots to figure out how to create brilliant high-touch ecommerce experiences that represent brands and deliver on business objectives.

 Bindu Shah, Vice President of digital marketing at Sephora, explains: Think Tank: What Sephora Learned From Building a Chatbot With Kik

-“Clearly, there’s no “playbook” for bots just yet, but we’re hopeful that by experimenting, learning and iterating, we will continue to uncover the potential in chat and inspire the rest of the industry while doing so.”
+“Clearly, there’s no “playbook” for [chat]bots just yet, but we’re hopeful that by experimenting, learning and iterating, we will continue to uncover the potential in chat and inspire the rest of the industry while doing so.”